emish/emish.github.io/software/index.md

 permalink: /software/
 ---

+Here are some software projects that I'm particularly proud of.

 ---

 ## Art of Recursion

 <img src="AORArtwork.png" width="100">

-An iPad app to discover the art of recursive drawing through touch.
+An iPad/iPhone app to discover the art of recursive drawing through touch.
 Use a different number of fingers while touching to draw different recursive shapes, and watch them as they animate with pretty colors.
 Change color themes by double-tapping.
 The major iOS